-- Salvation Army - who offer specialist advice and support for single homeless people at Peasholme Centre, 4 Fishergate, York YO10 4FH, Monday to Friday from 10am to midday.
-For further information see the Salvation Army Homeless leaflet and Rough Sleeper Single Homeless leaflet
+- the Salvation Army, who offer specialist advice and support for single homeless people.
+For further information see the Salvation Army homeless leaflet and Rough sleepers and single homeless people leaflet

-- Citizens' Advice Bureau (CAB) for general advice and specific housing and debt advice.
-To find out more about where and when to book an appointment for free and confidential advice, or for more details of drop-in sessions, download the CAB Housing Related Debt Advice leaflet
+- Citizens' Advice York for general advice and specific housing and debt advice.
+To find out more about free appointments and drop-in sessions please see information on Citizens' Advice York services.

-- mental health supported accommodation.
-There is supported accommodation available for people who need support with mental health and have housing issues.
-My Home in York is a guide to support people experiencing mental health problems who wish to move home or move into supported accommodation.
+- mental health supported accommodation officers.
+This accommodation is for people who need support with mental health and have housing issues.
+My home in York is a guide to support people experiencing mental health problems who wish to move home or move into supported accommodation.

-If you are being taken to court for mortgage arrears, rent arrears or nuisance behaviour, you should contact the duty court desk or a solicitor, for legal representation.
-The York 'court duty scheme' is run by Foundation York, tel: (01904) 557490.
+If you are being taken to court for mortgage arrears, rent arrears or nuisance behaviour, you should contact the duty court desk or a solicitor for legal representation.
+The York 'court duty scheme' is run by Foundation York; you can contact them on tel: 01904 557490.